HassenBenSlima/tracee-microservice-demo/docker/README.md

-> This document contains documentation for TracEE examples.
-Click [here](/README.md) to get an overview that TracEE is about.
+> This document contains documentation for TracEE microservice demo.

-# tracee-microservice-examples
+# tracee-microservice-demo

 This folder contains Dockerfiles and a `docker-compose.yml` descriptor for tracee-microservice-demo.
 It starts a jaxws, jaxrs and jms spring boot application docker containers.
 Additionally it starts an ELK stack which is used by collect logs of all spring boot applications.